-* STOP launches new renovated website.
+* STOP Foodborne Illness launches newly renovated website.

-* STOP celebrates their 20th anniversary.
+* We celebrate our 20th anniversary.

 * Our advocates make public comment at the FDA Food Safety Modernization Act (FSMA) hearings in Washington, DC, Chicago, IL, Portland, OR, and Portland, ME.